What is Chapter 13?

 If you want to pay your Chapter 13 plan off early, you must contact the Trustee’s office, in writing, requesting a pay-off letter.
 The request may be mailed, faxed or e-mailed to the office.
 This request may take up to thirty (30) days.

 Remember that the bankruptcy code requires a Chapter 13 plan to last a minimum of 36 months.
 Therefore, any case under 36 months will be given a pay off at 100% of all timely filed proofs of claim, despite the confirmation hearing.
+Moreover, the payoff at 100% of all timely filed proofs of claim will be given in cases where your applicable commitment period requires that you stay in your case for 60 months.

 What is a dismissal of my case?